What does a head cashier do?

 Maintained efficient front-end transactions and trained front-end associates on proper cash handling procedures.

-"customer service," "quality customer service," and "store operations" aren't the only skills we found head cashiers list on their resumes.
-In fact, there's a whole list of head cashier responsibilities that we found, including:
+"customer service," "quality customer service," and "store operations" are among the most common skills that head cashiers use at work.
+You can find even more head cashier responsibilities below, including:

 A front end associate is responsible for processing payment transactions and handling the cash register for the customers.
 Front end associates inspect the quality of the items, including the labeling, and call for a replacement for any defects immediately.
 They also respond to the customers' inquiries and concerns, escalate high-level complaints, and issue refunds as necessary.
 A front end associate verifies the sales reports within the cash register and resolves balance discrepancies before submitting to the attending supervisor.

-As far as similarities go, this is where it ends because a head cashier responsibility requires skills such as "store operations," "help support," "cash handling," and "good communication."
+While similarities exist, there are also some differences between head cashiers and front end associate.
+For instance, head cashier responsibilities require skills such as "store operations," "help support," "cash handling," and "good communication."
 Whereas a front end associate is skilled in "kids," "service desk," "store merchandise," and "kroger."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A customer service clerk is responsible for resolving client issues, giving requested information, and providing clients high-quality customer service.
 Customer service clerks' tasks include sharing information, responding to and recording requests, collecting payments, and resolving billing disputes.
 Also, they ensure that products or services are delivered promptly to customers.
 Applicants to the job must be able to listen and communicate well.
 They must have excellent customer service skills and be able to multitask.
 Skills in conflict resolution and problem-solving will also give them an edge.

-But both careers also use different skills, according to real head cashier resumes.
-While head cashier responsibilities can utilize skills like "store operations," "help support," "cleanliness," and "good communication," some customer service clerks use skills like "basic math," "math," "customer satisfaction," and "customer interaction."
+Each career also uses different skills, according to real head cashier resumes.
+While head cashier responsibilities can utilize skills like "store operations," "help support," "cleanliness," and "good communication," customer service clerks use skills like "basic math," "math," "customer satisfaction," and "customer interaction."

 On average, customer service clerks earn a higher salary than head cashiers.
-There are industries that support higher salaries in each profession respectively.
+Some industries support higher salaries in each profession.
 Interestingly enough, customer service clerks earn the most pay in the retail industry with an average salary of $31,999.
-Whereas, head cashiers have higher paychecks in the retail industry where they earn an average of $28,905.
+Whereas head cashiers have higher pay in the retail industry, with an average salary of $28,905.customer service clerks earn similar levels of education than head cashiers in general.
+They're 0.4% more likely to graduate with a Master's Degree and 0.1% less likely to earn a Doctoral Degree.Head cashier vs. Customer service associate/cashier

 A customer service associate/cashier is responsible for processing payments for the customers' orders.
 The customer service associate/cashier inspects the items, ensuring that the pricing and quantity from scanning are accurate.
 They also check for possible item defects and offer replacements, process payment refunds as needed, issue receipts to keep proof of payment, respond to customer's inquiries about a product, market promotional offers, and operate cash registers.
 A customer service associate/cashier must have excellent customer service skills and communication skills to boost customer satisfaction and increase sales goals.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from head cashiers resumes, they are more likely to have skills like "store operations," "help support," "cleanliness," and "good communication."
-But a customer service associate/cashier might have skills like "math," "basic math," "sales transactions," and "service desk."
+The required skills of the two careers differ considerably.
+For example, head cashiers are more likely to have skills like "store operations," "help support," "cleanliness," and "good communication."
+But a customer service associate/cashier is more likely to have skills like "math," "basic math," "sales transactions," and "service desk."